 In 2019, the National Humanities Alliance and the Federation of State Humanities Councils will sponsor the National Humanities Conference in Honolulu, Hawai’i.
 This conference is hosted by the Hawai’i Council for the Humanities in partnership with Humanities Guåhan, Northern Marianas Humanities Council, and the Amerika Samoa Humanities Council.

-Registration for the 2019 National Humanities Conference will open this summer!
+Registration for the 2019 National Humanities Conference is open!

 2019 Registration Pricing Options

 Early Registration Discounts: Available until Sebtember 30

 Member Rate: $445; Non-Member Rate: $505

 Student/K-12 Teacher Rate: $150; Student/K-12 Teacher Day Rate: $50

 The registration cancelation deadline is November 1.
 You may sign in to your registration to cancel or email firstname.lastname@example.org by Friday, November 1, 2019, to receive a full refund.

 Questions about the National Humanities Conference, registration, and the call for proposals can be emailed to email@example.com.

 Welina: Welcome and Opening Ceremonies from the Pacific Islands Humanities Councils